strongloop/strongloop.com2/_posts/2017-05-17-strongloop-evolves-community.md

 ## History

-In March of 2013, the StrongLoop team introduced their supportable Node.js solutions.
-At our launch, we embrace the community Node distribution, adding features to improve Enterprise adoption while making major contributions to Node core.
+In March of 2013, the StrongLoop team introduced its supportable Node.js solution.
+From teh beginning, we embraced the community Node distribution by making major contributions to Node core, and added features to improve Enterprise adoption.
 We nurtured our relationship with the Node.js community online and at meetups, hackathons, and conventions.
-We shared informative tutorials and how to's for our offerings and Node.js and JavaScript.
-After being acquired by IBM in September 2015, we innovated more quickly, increased our global market reach and customer support and launched exciting new products to create and design APIs.
-We re-established our commitment to LoopBack as an Open Source framework, re-invigorating its documentation, adding features, and establishing plans for significant revisions and improvements.
+We shared informative tutorials and webinars for our offerings and Node.js and JavaScript.
+After being acquired by IBM in September 2015, we launched exciting new products to create and design APIs.
+We re-established LoopBack as an Open Source framework, re-invigorating its documentation, adding features, and [sharing plans for significant revisions and improvements](https://strongloop.com/strongblog/announcing-loopback-next/).

-All through these developments, we continued to engage the Node.js community.
-We attended events, learned from our users, and provided strong and useful information on our blog.
-StrongLoop began with a focus on Open Source software within the Node community.
-We've evolved to offer additional Open Source API  software, extending our presence in the open source community.
+Throughout these developments, we continued to engage the Node.js community.
+We attended events, learned from our users, and provided valuable information on our blog.
+While StrongLoop began with a focus on Open Source software within the Node community, we've evolved  and extended our presence in the Open Source community that builds APIs.
 We're proud of how developers helped shape and grow the StrongLoop community, and we want to pay it forward by continuing to help promote Open Source solutions for API development.
-We are excited that IBM continues to contribute to and support this StrongLoop community!
+IBM continues to contribute to and support this StrongLoop community.

 ## The Future